AndrewHakmi/Nexus/Home.md

 Now the AI revolution is upon us.

 With great power comes great responsibility.
-Be aware of your intentions, and help us build a brighter tomorrow! ☀️
+Be aware of your intentions and help us build a brighter tomorrow! ☀️

-## 🛠️ What are we building?
+### 🛠️ What are we building?

 An autonomous agent capable of accomplishing complex tasks on its own.

-## 🧑‍🤝‍🧑🌍🧑‍🤝‍🧑 Who are we building this for?
+### 🏗️ Who are we building this for?

-For our future selves.
+For our future selves. 🧑‍🤝‍🧑🌍🧑‍🤝‍🧑

-## ❓ What is Auto-GPT?
+### ❓ What is Auto-GPT?

 basic simple explanation: